Splode/hackwild/_posts/2020-06-10-go-input-validation-and-testing.md

 ### Validate Method

-Validating a lead struct involves passing the struct to the `validate.Struct` method.
+Validating a struct involves passing the struct to the `validate.Struct` method.
 We want the lead package to handle its validation, so we add a `Validate` method that wraps the validation.
 This way, we can call the Validate method on an instance of lead without having to manage the validator package or pass any arguments.

 We define a package-level variable `validate` to hold an instance of the validator.
 In the package `init` function, we construct a new instance of `validator`.